Best Broadway Shows for Kids and Families

 Walter Kerr Theatre

 Anaïs Mitchell's evocative, folk-rock reimagining of the myth of Orpheus and Eurydice is short on plot but overflows with creativity.
 Set during the Great Depression, the musical chronicles the ill-fated romance of the young couple, as she heads down to Hadestown to work in the mines with her crooning lover hot on her heels.
-Inventively staged with an onstage band and a top-notch cast that sings the hell out of the bluesy score, this unconventional tuner is utterly captivating and attracting crowds of angsty adolescents who love its inevitable unhappy ending.
+Inventively staged with an onstage band and a top-notch cast that slays the bluesy score, this unconventional tuner is utterly captivating and attracting crowds of angsty adolescents who love its inevitable unhappy ending.
 Although it's recommended for ages 8 and up, I think you've got to be past your first crush to really care.
 It's definitely the saddest love story on Broadway.

 To Kill a Mockingbird